-The post-World War II influx of exotic European racing marques like Ferrari, Jaguar and Porsche and their dominance on American tracks caused some homegrown racers to rethink their approach to the sport.
-For many sportsmen on a tight budget, the answer lay in the combination of a small, lightweight chassis and large-displacement engine, most notably a Cadillac or Chrysler.
+The post-World War II influx of exotic European racing marques—such as Ferrari, Jaguar and Porsche—and their dominance on American tracks caused some homegrown racers to rethink their approach to the sport.
+For many sportsmen on a tight budget, the answer was in the combination of a small lightweight chassis and large-displacement engine, most notably a Cadillac or Chrysler.
 In the early 1950s, the most successful sports car in American racing was based on that very formula, and it came from English manufacturer Sydney Allard, whose roadster-bodied Allard J2 was specifically built to accept large American V-8 powerplants and their strong drivetrains.
-Capable of accelerating to 60 MPH in under 6 seconds and with a top speed in excess of 150 MPH, the J2 completely dominated the budding SCCA circuit in the United States for two years and, in doing so, proved vital to launching Carroll Shelby’s almost mythical career as a professional race driver, Le Mans winner and manufacturer of the World Championship-winning Cobra.
+Capable of accelerating to 60 MPH in under 6 seconds and a top speed over 150 MPH, the J2 completely dominated the budding SCCA circuit in the United States for two years and, in doing so, proved vital to launching Carroll Shelby’s almost mythical career as a professional race driver, Le Mans winner and the manufacturer of the World Championship-winning Cobra.

-Shelby had barely begun driving in competition when Louisiana businessman Charles Brown hired the young Texan in March 1952 to drive his Cadillac-Allard, J2179, at the SCCA-sanctioned Pottsboro hill climb.
+Shelby had barely begun driving in competition when, in 1952, Louisiana businessman Charlie Brown hired the young Texan to drive his Cadillac-Allard, J2179, at the SCCA-sanctioned Pottsboro hill climb.
 Shelby deftly handled the over-powered racer, overwhelming the competition and serving notice of his considerable talents.
 Two more wins in SCCA regional races earned Shelby widespread recognition as a consistent winner and drew the attention of Aston Martin owner David Brown, who gave Shelby his first race as a professional driver in 1954.
-Shelby continued his rise to the top of the sport, winning the 1959 24 Hours of Le Mans with Roy Salvadori driving an Aston Martin DBR1.
+Shelby continued his rise to the top of the sport, winning the 1959 24 Hours of Le Mans with Roy Salvadori, driving an Aston Martin DBR1.

 Shelby returned from his years in Europe having driven almost every kind of race car imaginable, including Grand Prix Aston Martins and Maseratis.
 Armed with that wealth of experience, he was convinced he had the formula to build a fast and reliable sports car that could take on the world’s best and win.
-But that formula did not have its roots in the Aston Martin that—with its economical inline-6—was typical of the European sports car model.
-Instead, it reached back to the lightweight platform and big-bore American V-8 of Charles Brown’s Cadillac-Allard J2.
+But that formula did not have its roots in the Aston Martin that, with its economical inline-6, was typical of the European sports car model.
+Instead, it reached back to the lightweight platform and big-bore American V-8 of Charlie Brown’s Cad-Allard J2.

-Two events then serendipitously converged to give Shelby the raw ingredients for his world-beating creation.
-A.C.
+Two events then serendipitously converged to give Shelby the raw ingredients for his world-beating creation: A.C.
 Cars of England announced its new Ace roadster chassis, and Ford began producing a new, lightweight V-8 with seemingly unlimited potential.
-Following the proven Allard formula that had given him his first wins as a driver, Shelby sold both Ford and A.C.
+Following the proven Allard formula that had given him many early wins as a driver, Shelby sold both Ford and A.C.
 Cars on his plan and created the legendary Cobra that eventually won the GT World Manufacturer’s Championship.

-And it all began with Charles Brown’s Cadillac-Allard J2, Serial No. 179.
+And it all began with Charlie Brown’s Cad-Allard J2, Serial No. 179.

 Allard J2179 essentially launched Shelby’s career beyond all expectations.
 This success led to more drives in powerful lightweight racers.
 He raced for the late, great owner-entrant John Edgar, as well as Tony Parravano.
 His success in their Ferraris and Maseratis led to David Brown, the owner of Aston Martin, inviting him to join his works team.
 This culminated in the aforementioned 1959 victory at Le Mans with Roy Salvadori co-driving.

 What happened to J2179 was typical as the development of newer, faster racers came along.
 Charles Brown sold the car to Wilfred Gray from Indianapolis.
-During the mid-‘50s, he raced the car in SCCA events at such venues as Elkhart Lake, Offutt AFB, Lockbourne AFB, Lawrenceville and NEOhio, as well as the remarkable Mount Equinox.
-What makes Mount Equinox so spectacular is its 3,000-foot elevation change in a span of just 5 miles; it is perhaps the steepest hill climb in North America.
-The next owner, Dan Saunders, raced the Allard at Wilmot Hills in southern Wisconsin, Wilmot Hills doubling as a ski hill in the winter and serving as a race track while the snow was gone.
+During the mid-‘50s, Gray and his son Bob raced the car in SCCA events at such venues as Elkhart Lake, Offutt AFB, Lockbourne AFB, Lawrenceville and NEOhio, as well as the remarkable Mount Equinox.
+What makes Mount Equinox so spectacular is its 3,000-foot elevation change in a span of just five miles, making it perhaps the steepest hill climb in North America.
+The next owner, Dan Saunders, raced the Allard at Wilmot Hills in southern Wisconsin.
+Wilmot Hills doubled as a ski hill in the winter and served as a race track while the snow was gone.

-J2179 has been restored to its original color scheme of black with red leather upholstery and is equipped with its believed-original Cadillac V-8 along with the proper transmission.
-The Cadillac engine is fitted with triple Stromberg 48 carburetors on a vintage Weiand intake manifold, a Crane Competition camshaft and the custom exhaust originally built and installed by a young fabricator who would go on take his own place among the giants of racing, Mickey Thompson.
+J2179 presents in its original color scheme of black with red leather upholstery and is equipped with its believed-original Cadillac V-8 along with the Ford 3-speed transmission.
+The Cadillac engine is fitted with triple Stromberg 48 carbs on a vintage Weiand intake manifold, a Crane Competition camshaft and the custom exhaust originally built and installed by a young fabricator who would go on to take his own place among the giants of racing: Mickey Thompson.
 The period-correct wheels and tires are in place along with the numerous other details expected of a racer of this importance.
 Documentation includes the original order form, factory memo, Allard engineer instructions hang tag, notarized certificate of authenticity from Carroll Shelby, racing programs and racing log book.